• Skip to primary navigation

 They stop stopping too soon.

-They learn how to widen their perspective instead of narrowing it.
+They widen their perspective instead of narrowing it.

 This is how animal communication becomes effective, not just informative.

-It's about what you do with that information, and what happens when the animal is still struggling.
+It's about what you do with that information — especially when behavior still isn't changing.

 • "I got the message"